 Northwest Ohio permits quick-reference

-Every permit office across the Toledo and Findlay metros.
+Every permit office across the Toledo and Findlay metros, with the same office directory rolling out for the rest of Ohio's 88 counties.
 When does your project need a permit, and which trades almost always require one?
 Plain-language reference, updated for 2026.

 By trade — does it need a permit?